-The Los Angeles, RMLK Day observances will take on a fabulous showbiz flair.
+The Los Angeles, RMLK Day observances will take on a glam showbiz flair.

-Thousands of people will participate in a 24-hour I Have A Dream To Live The Vida Loca hunger and dance strike.
-Their goal is to call attention to rhythm inequality pervasive across the world.
+Thousands of people will participate in an online 24-hour I Have A Dream To Live The Vida Loca hunger and dance strike.
+Their goal is to call virtual attention to rhythm inequality pervasive across the world.